Systems Thinking is radically changing our view of the world.

 As discussed above, simultaneously applying living systems thinking + mechanistic reductive thinking + integrative thinking can create an empowered design approach that elevates the human potential to create and to solve problems of ever increasing complexity with elegant solutions.

 Over the past 1,000 years, technological, mechanistic thinking has been become the dominant vehicle our society uses to channel the human capacity for creative enterprise.
 Mechanistic thinking has captured our minds and structures our society.
 Through the dominate use of mechanistic thinking, with little or no inclusion of living thinking, humankind has become an overwhelming influence on planet earth.
-Unfortunately our focus on mechanistic thinking has biased our development as species towards dis-aggregated solutions that are degenerative to living systems.
-Our mechanistic worldview is void of significant purpose, beyond consumption, as the means to maintain a mechanistic economy based on extraction.
+Unfortunately our focus on mechanistic thinking has biased our development as a species towards dis-aggregated solutions that are degenerative to living systems.
+Our mechanistic worldview is void of significant purpose, beyond consumption, as the means to maintain a mechanistic economy based on extraction and exploitation.
 It is essential that we rapidly develop the intellectual and societal capacity to organize + manage our reductive, mechanistic capacity for tool-making, artifact development and manipulation of the landscape for the betterment of the present and the future.
 While mechanistic, linear thinking is considered an important part of living design, it is recognized that it must reside in dynamic, integrative balance with living systems thinking.
 We must error to the side of life and vitality, not to the side of machines and spiraling degradation.

 We consider Living Design to be a shift of emphasis from the mechanistic, object oriented thinking that dominates our current mental lens to one that is primarily informed by living systems oriented thinking and the frequently intangible, emergent properties that are created by interactive relationships